Eligijus112/regularization-python/README.md

 # The model

-We will fit a linear regression, lasso and ridge models to predict the price of a house based on the features in the dataset.
+We will fit a lasso and ridge models to predict the price of a house based on the features in the dataset.

+Lasso and ridge will be implemeneted in sklearn and tensorflow.